-A neighbor witnessed the kidnapping of nine year old Hagerman and called the police.
+A neighbor witnessed the kidnapping of 9-year-old Hagerman and called the police.
 The girl's mother, father, and neighbors started looking for Amber, but sadly, a dog walker found her body four days after her abduction.
 The crime remains unsolved to this day.

 Adam Walsh was kidnapped at a department store in 1981.
 Two weeks later, his head was found by a fisherman, but his body was never recovered.
 The murder was unsolved for many years, but Ottis Toole was later declared responsible for the crime.
 Walsh's father, John Walsh, went on to host the show, America's Most Wanted.